Trismegiste/bronze/README.md

 # Bronze
 ## Code your Proof Of Concept with Swag

-Survival kit for your proof of concepts & quick n dirty tests.
-Start a PHP project in 10 seconds flat.
+Survival kit for your proof of concepts & quick n dirty tests :
+* Start a PHP project in 10 seconds flat
-It feels like Symfony but without ANY config, cache, model, entity, database config, form class...
-Inspired by Silex (hence the name : Bronze).
+* Feel like Symfony but without model, entity, database config, form class...
+* In the end, extract entity informations for the final project built on Symfony
-No security at all, not intended for production **AT ALL**.
+* No security at all, not intended for production **AT ALL**.

 It includes :
 * PHP 8.1
 * Symfony Kernel & HttpFoundation 6.2
 * Symfony Forms with Validators & CSRF